-The great mountain of the Garhwal Himalaya, is Nanda Devi, with it's twin summits peaking at a little over 25,645 feet.
+The great mountain of the Garhwal Himalaya, is Nanda Devi, with its twin summits peaking at a little over 25,645 feet.
 The massif stands alone, encircled in a vast ring of lesser peaks seventy miles in circumference.
-In this ring are no fewer than nineteen peaks over twenty one thousand feet and no known break below 17,000 feet, except in the west, up the incredible gorge of the Rishi Ganga.
-The first successful entry into the inner "sanctuary" of Nanda Devi was made up this gorge in 1934, after years of failed attempts.
+In this ring are no fewer than nineteen peaks over twenty-one thousand feet and no known break below 17,000 feet, except in the west, up the incredible gorge of the Rishi Ganga.
+The first successful entry into the inner "sanctuary" of Nanda Devi was made up of this gorge in 1934, after years of failed attempts.
 Eric Shipton and H.W Tilman entered the pages of exploration history, when they along with their Sherpa porters, became the first men to set foot in the Nanda Devi sanctuary.

 Just as the Great Gangotri glacier gives rise to the Bhagirathi, so does the Bhagat Kharak and Satopanth group give birth to the Alaknanda, the other main source river of the holy Ganga.